javapathfinder/jpf-wiki-sync/install/System-requirements.md

 ...
 ~~~~~~~~

 JPF is a resource hungry application.
-We recommend at least 2Gb of memory, and generally use a `-Xmx1024m` setting when launching Java.
+We recommend at least 2Gb of memory, and generally, use a `-Xmx1024m` setting when launching Java.
 The disk footprint for most JPF projects is fairly small, the jpf-core takes about 40M when fully expanded with sources, compiled classes and jar files.
 The binary distribution (jar files) takes less than 1.5M.

 Some JPF projects do require 3rd party native executables (like DLLs) that are platform specific.
 Please refer to the specific project pages for details.

 ### Java specifics for Windows ###
 Make sure you have the JDK installed, otherwise there is no javac compiler available.

-In order to build JPF from a Windows Command Prompt (executing `ant.bat` from inside the respective JPF project directory), you have to set the `JAVA_HOME` environment variable.
+In order to build JPF from a Windows Command Prompt, you have to set the `JAVA_HOME` environment variable.

 ### Java specifics for OS X ###
 On Mac OS X 10.10, Java 1.7 is default, but `/Applications/Utilities/Java Preferences.app` can change the setting.
 In some cases, it may be necessary to manually change the symlink that determines which version is default: